champignon chaga médicinal

 (0)

-Chaga - Mycelium on organic wooden pegs
+Chaga - Mycelium on organic wooden plugs

-Chaga - Mycelium on organic wooden pegs
+Chaga - Mycelium on organic wooden plugs

 - +